Showing posts with label Multivariate Statistics. Show all posts

 \[\ln(L) = l = \sum_{i = 1}^{n}\left\lbrack y_{i}\ln\left( F(X_{i}'\beta) \right) + \left( 1 - y_{i} \right)\ln\left\{ 1 - F(X_{i}'\beta) \right\} \right\rbrack\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (1)\]

 Now, the first order conditions of ln(L) are nonlinear and nonanalytic.
-Therefore, we have to obtain the maximum likelihood estimates using numerical optimisation methods.
+Therefore, we have to obtain the maximum likelihood estimates using numerical optimization methods.

-Using a numerical optimisation method such as the Newton-Raphson method, we can obtain the maximum likelihood estimate of β recursively as,
+Using a numerical optimization method such as the Newton-Raphson method, we can obtain the maximum likelihood estimate of β recursively as,

 \[{\widehat{\beta}}_{n + 1} = {\widehat{\beta}}_{n} - \left\lbrack \frac{d^{2}l}{d\beta^{2}} \right\rbrack_{\beta = {\widehat{\beta}}_{n}}^{- 1}\left\lbrack \frac{dl}{d\beta} \right\rbrack_{\beta = {\widehat{\beta}}_{n}}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (2)\]